MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

 When establishing connectivity via JDBC, check for the following dependencies:

-1. Add artifacts, choose **Add Artifact** and add the following four dependencies in the window like this, then select **Download/Update** to load all dependencies.
+1. Add artifacts.
+Choose **Add Artifact** and add the following four dependencies, then select **Download/Update** to load all dependencies.
+For example:

     :::image type="content" source="media/connectivity/download-update.png" alt-text="Screenshot showing where to select Download/Update.":::